What Is Greenfield Analysis?

-- How resilient is my network to respond to demand and supply changes in the future?
+- How resilient is my network?
+Will it be able to respond to future demand and supply changes or unexpected disruptions?

-The first step to GFA is structuring your model.
-You’ll need to define customer/node locations, products, demand, and an objective for the model to solve towards.
+The first step in conducting a successful GFA is correctly structuring your model.
+You’ll need to define customer and node locations, products, demand, and an overall objective for the model to work toward.

-Tools built specifically for solving problems like GFA provide more functionality and faster runs, but of course at a higher cost.
-In exchange for paying for a tool, you’ll improve the accuracy, speed, and flexibility of your model.
+Tools developed specifically for GFAs offer more functionality and faster runs.
+However, using this type of solution will improve the accuracy, speed, and flexibility of your model.

 Using AnyLogistix for Supply Chain Design

-AnyLogistix combines best in class simulation (AnyLogic), best in class optimization (IBM CPLEX), GIS Integrations, and an intuitive interface that makes it easy for anyone to use.
-ALX is a fantastic all-in-one solution so that you can analyze and improve your network end-to-end.
+anyLogistix combines best-in-class simulation (AnyLogic), optimization (IBM CPLEX), and geographic information system (GIS) integrations with an intuitive interface that makes it easy for anyone to use.
+This all-in-one solution allows businesses to easily analyze and improve their supply chain network from end to end.

-ALX is an innovative tool.
-It’s the only solution that combines simulation, optimization, and GIS into a supply chain design solution.
-If you’re interested in other use cases for ALX, check out this article on supply chain network optimization.
+This innovative tool is the only solution that combines simulation, optimization, and GIS into a supply chain design solution.
+If you’re interested in learning more about other use cases for anyLogistix, read this article about supply chain network optimization.